keptn/keptn.github.io/content/docs/0.16.x/manage/shipyard/index.md

 #### Release

-Defines the releasing task that is executed after a successful deployment happened.
+Defines the releasing task that is executed after a successful deployment happens.
 This means that production traffic is shifted towards the new deployment in this task.

 **Usage:**
 ```